AnaStasia1331/ms4-recipe-book/TESTING.md

         7.4.3.
 Testing.
 Find an existing recipe, press the Delete icon, cancel the action -> the popup is closed, the recipe has not been removed from the My Recipes page.
 8. User sees only her/his own recipes.
     8.1.
 Expected: user sees only her/his own recipes.
     8.1.
 Testing.
 1. Login as user A, create a recipe. -> Recipe is available on My Recipes page.
-2. Login as user B, open My Recipes page and check if the recipes of user A can be seen. -> User B cannot see the recipes of user A. BUG: if copy the edit or view urls of a particular recipe of user A and try to navigate to them as user B, you can see the recipe details.
+2. Login as user B, open My Recipes page and check if the recipes of user A can be seen. -> User B cannot see the recipes of user A. 3.
+Copy the edit or view urls of a particular recipe of user A and try to navigate to them as user B -> 403 Permission Denied error page will be displayed to user B.
 9. User can find an existing recipe based on the course it belongs to.
     9.1.
 Expected: user can filter recipes by course.
     9.1.
 Testing.
 Open My Recipes page, note the course assigned to a particular recipe, e.g. breakfast.
 Use 'Filter by course' dropdown to select specific course (breakfast). -> Only recipes in the selected course are displayed on the page.